Button accordion: History

 The first diatonic button accordion was patented under the name 'Accordion' in 1829 by Cyril Demian.
 The same year, Charles Wheatstone made the first concertina.
 The first chromatic button accordion was made by Franz Walther in 1850.
-The name 'Accordion' is thought to originate from Akkord, the German word for the major triad that is played when the bass buttons are sounded.
+The name 'Accordion' is thought to originate from Akkord, the German word for chord.
 The accordion may have originated with traditional reed instruments from southeast Asia.
 The button accordion was first mass-produced in Europe in 1835, with the piano accordion coming later.
 It was the first mass-produced, loud, durable, portable instrument – though it was not cheap.
 At first, the button accordion was too expensive to be very common among the lower and middle classes, but as it lost its novelty (around the 1860s), it became more widespread among these groups, too.
 Surviving early instruments show that at first they only played chords, and were to be played left-handed, unlike now.
 The first accordions only had 5 buttons (10 chords), so they were mostly used for accompaniment.

 Early minstrel troupes toured America as early as 1843, spreading the accordion sound.
 The button accordion was ideal for dance music of many cultures, because one could play both the melody and accompaniment at once, and still be able to sing or tap his or her feet.
 The many reeds produce a louder sound, ideal for a crowded dance hall.